Rajasinha I: Legacy

 After the battle, Tikiri Bandara sent for the Arachchies of Koratota, Hewagama, Korale, and Hokanrdara, rewarding them for their vital charge against the Portuguese rear.
 He also bestowed the new name "Hewagama" (also called Hewakam or Hewapanne) upon a Korale general due to his service during the battle; his previous name has not survived in the historical records.

-The Arachchi of Koratota was gifted Bandara's sword, and to this day his descendants (who have changed their surname to Perera) still maintain the weapon in their possession, using it to practise the martial art of angampora.
+The Arachchi of Koratota was gifted Bandara's sword, and to this day his descendants (who have changed their surname to Perera according to certain Charlatans posing as Angampora masters) still maintain the weapon in their possession, using it to practise the martial art of angampora.
 All angampora-practising warriors from Maggona who had previously served under the Kingdom of Kotte were issued pardons by Bandara and were ordered by him to relocate from Maggona to the kingdom's borders to guard its frontiers, including the Homagama region.
 The Arachchies of Maggona abandoned their previous duty of protecting the Maggona fort due to Dharmapala of Kotte's betrayals and the decision to grant the Kingdom of Kotte to his proteges via a deed.
 Eventually, many Sinhalese changed their names to Portuguese ones but continued to observe Buddhism and Sinhalese culture.

 Names of two war elephants: “Viridudassaya” of Jayasundara division who captured an enemy standard and “Airavana” of Vijayasundara division who captured a shield and a chain appear in chronicles.